Thompson Sampling with Information Relaxation Penalties: Conclusion

-In this particular example, it is crucial to incorporate how much we can learn about each of the arms during the remaining time periods, which heavily depends on the noise level $\sigma_a$.\footnote{ In order for the posterior distribution to be concentrated so as to have the standard deviation of $0.1$, for example, one observation is enough for arm 1 whereas 100 and 10,000 observations are required for arm 3 and arm 5, respectively. } Comparing \textsc{Irs.FH} with \textsc{TS}, as a simple modification for finite-horizon setting, the performance has improved significantly without degrading its computational efficiency.
-We also observe that IRS policies and \textsc{IDS} outperform to \textsc{Bayes-UCB}, \textsc{OGI} and \textsc{TS} algorithms, since they explicitly incorporate the value of exploration -- how quickly the posterior distribution will be concentrated upon each observation.
+and $(\sigma_1, \sigma_2, \sigma_3, \sigma_4, \sigma_5) = (0.1,~ 0.4,~ 1,~ 4,~ 10)$.
+In this MAB instance, it is particularly crucial for the algorithms to consider how much the DM can learn about each of the arms during the remaining time periods, since the difficulty of estimating the mean reward of an arm $a$ heavily depends on the noise level $\sigma_a$ that varies across the arms.\footnote{ In order for the posterior distribution to be concentrated so as to have a standard deviation of $0.1$, for example, one observation is enough for arm 1 whereas 100 and 10,000 observations are required for arm 3 and arm 5, respectively. }

+As shown in Figure \ref{fig-gauss-5arms-asym}, \textsc{Bayes-UCB} shows a particularly poor performance, as it keeps pulling arm 5 without considering the fact that arm 5 is too noisy to be learnt within such a short period of time (i.e., $T \leq 500$).
+By contrast, we observe that our IRS policies and \textsc{IDS} algorithm outperform the \textsc{Bayes-UCB}, \textsc{OGI}, and \textsc{TS} algorithms, since they explicitly take into account the value of exploration by quantifying the informativeness of a new observation for each arm (more specifically, by considering how the belief will change as a new reward realization is revealed).
+Notably, the \textsc{Irs.FH} policy, which is a very simple modification of \textsc{TS}, significantly improves the performance of \textsc{TS} without degrading its computational efficiency.